jvfe/paper_wdt_panglao/manuscript.md

 ### Integration to Wikidata

-The reconciled dataset was uploaded to Wikidata via the Wikidata Integrator python package (<https://github.com/SuLab/WikidataIntegrator>), a wrapper for the Wikidata Application Programming Interface.
+The reconciled dataset was uploaded to Wikidata via the WikidataIntegrator python package [@https://github.com/SuLab/WikidataIntegrator], a wrapper for the Wikidata Application Programming Interface.
 The details of the integration can be seen in the accompanying Jupyter notebook.

 ## Access to reconciled data
 ### Wikidata dumps